lvl-up/page_magic/README.md

 Out of the box, PageMagic knows how to work with:
 - Chrome and Firefox
 - poltergeist
-- rack_test - Read more on testing rack compliant object's directly later on
+- RackTest - Read more on testing rack compliant object's directly later on

-Under the hood, PageMagic is using [Capybara](https://github.com/jnicklas/capybara) so you can register capybara specific driver you want and use it.
+Under the hood, PageMagic is using [Capybara](https://github.com/jnicklas/capybara) so you can register any Capybara specific driver you want.
 See below for how to do this.

-**Note:** We don't want to impose a particular driver so PageMagic does not list any as dependencies.
+**Note:** We don't want to impose particular driver versions so PageMagic does not list any as dependencies.
 Therefore you will need add the requiste gem to your Gemfile.

 ## Defining Pages
-To define something that PageMagic can work with simply include PageMagic in to a class.
+To define something that PageMagic can work with, simply include PageMagic in to a class.
 Here are the classes we would need for the example above.
 ```ruby
 class LoginPage
   include PageMagic